Skip to content

 }

-An IDTokenAgeVerification credential contains only the minimum claims needed:
+An IDTokenSealAgeVerification credential contains only the minimum claims needed — no date of birth, no document number:

 {